Estimated reading time: 10 minutes

 So why is there so much excitement about 5G technology?
 And why is it such a significant upgrade on 4G?

 It comes down to connectivity, and the vast commercial opportunity made available by super-fast, low latency, widely available mobile networks.

-Connectivity has evolved from providing access to the internet to powering complex infrastructures.
+Connectivity has certainly evolved since it first emerged in the 1990s.
+It’s gone from merely providing access to the internet to powering complex infrastructures.